Voices of Young Catholic Women

 An account of their journey to Rome can be found here:

-The 2015 Madeleva event will consist of a panel discussion of this project.
-The public event will take place on April 16, 2015 in Carroll Auditorium at Saint Mary's College.
+The 2015 Madeleva event consisted of a panel discussion of this project.
+The public event took place on April 16, 2015 in Carroll Auditorium at Saint Mary's College.